-Novotel have thought of everything for a stress free stay – with complimentary toiletries, a shoe shine kit, sewing kit, bottles of water and so many other touches that were unexpected but much appreciated.
-Hubby was pleased at the sight of the Nespresso machine and there was also a well stocked tray of tea and biscuits.
+Novotel have thought of everything for a stress free stay – with complimentary toiletries, a shoe shine kit, sewing kit, bottles of water, free wifi wireless internet access and so many other touches that were unexpected but much appreciated.
+Dave was pleased at the sight of the Nespresso machine and there was also a well stocked tray of tea and biscuits.

 The room was fine for our needs and once unpacked we settled down to relax before giving the children a bath.
 Unfortunately at this point we realised the bath plug mechanism wasn’t working and so we couldn’t empty the bath once it was full.
 We called reception and housekeeping came but couldn’t fix it and then the duty manager came but couldn’t fix it either – informing us that maintenance wouldn’t be around until the following morning.

 We were offered another room but declined as we had already unpacked everything and with two small, over tired children it wouldn’t have been an enjoyable experience.
 Instead we asked if there was another room we could use just to give them a bath but they only had a room on the first floor and we didn’t feel like walking them through the hotel and up and down in the lift over four floors in their pyjamas when they were already exhausted.
 So instead we skipped bath time in favour of just going to bed.

 The room was comfortable and the black out curtains worked well – removing all light from the room.
 There was still quite a lot of road noise from outside as the hotel is located on a really busy road and in a really busy area but we slept well until the children woke at around 6am.